Synchronous and Asynchronous programming are the two terms that make a beginner confuse the most. But you don’t have to worry about this anymore.

 Pros of Asynchronous Programming

 - It can run concurrent IO operations.

-- Server can handle more requests using few resources.
+- A server can handle more requests using few resources.

 - It improves application performance and responsiveness.

-- Asynchronous application is highly scalable as it uses less resources.
+- Asynchronous application is highly scalable as it uses fewer resources.

 - As asynchronous language handle tasks separately, one slow request does not affect other requests.